juanuys/juanuys.github.io/_posts/2016-10-20-im-in-deep-trouble.md

 ---

 I'm a contractor programmer.
 I'm also an artist at heart.

 I fed the programmer but starved the artist.

 Here's a tab I have open in my browser right now:

-==My first Angular 2 app.==
+<span class="highlight">My first Angular 2 app.</span>

 Some client wants me to implement their app-that-doesn't-really-matter using the new hotness.